Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Danish Gambit

-The Danish Gambit is an aggressive 1.e4 e5 opening for White.
-This opening is well-suited for aggressive players who don't mind sacrificing pawns for the initiative.
-Although it is rare in master-level play, the Danish Gambit can be a fun and playable opening for club-level players.
+The Danish Gambit starts with the moves 1.e4 e5 2.d4 exd4 3.c3.
+White attacks Black's only central pawn and offers a pawn sacrifice for quick development.
+The starting position of the Danish Gambit.
+White's third move aims to develop their pieces quickly, while Black moves their pawn repeatedly.
+If Black is careless, White can also recapture .

 Video:
 [![](https://tse2.mm.bing.net/th?id=OVP.61Ir57OOAFHjWHKd6welLwHgFo&pid=Api)](https://www.youtube.com/watch?v=WBAxtec_clo)